Satellites and seafood: China keeps fishing fleet connected in disputed waters

 The Dongfang city government website lists vessels #11209 and #11202 and six others as Shandong Homey's eight new boats.

-In the Dongfang harbor, several Shandong Homey boats lay anchored including vessels #11209 and #11202.
+In the Dongfang harbour, several Shandong Homey boats lay anchored including vessels #11209 and #11202.
 Both have the same features as the trawler in the video.

 Shandong Homey declined telephone and email requests to comment.
 One crew member at the port said the fleet returned to Dongfang in early June but then refused to say anything more.